 Work-Study: There is no restriction per federal or state guidelines.
 However, employers should be aware that students may accrue eligibility for benefits when working at half-time or better during any given payroll period.
 These benefits must be paid from employer funds only.

-Campus Jobs: Student campus jobs are listed on the Career Center's website via Callisto, the on- and off-campus jobs resource for all UC Berkeley students.
-Review the Guidelines for UC Berkeley Campus Employers for Callisto registration and job posting information.
+Campus Jobs: Student campus jobs are listed on the Career Center's website via Handshake, the on- and off-campus jobs resource for all UC Berkeley students.
+Review the Guidelines for UC Berkeley Campus Employers for Handshake registration and job posting information.
 For any questions, contact the Career Center at 642-0464 or firstname.lastname@example.org.

 Work-Study Campus Jobs: Job requests may be posted online.
 Go to the Work-Study website and follow the instructions to obtain an employer ID and password.
 Jobs may be listed, modified or purged at your convenience.
 For questions, contact the Work-Study Office at 642-5625.